Datasources

 To improve performance by default, all MessageDataSources have a "time stride" based decimator attached.

-This time stride decimator buckets the data into 4096 sections, and fetches the first Event within each bucket.
+This time stride decimator buckets the data into as many sections as the chart is wide in pixels, and fetches the first Event within each bucket.
 This gives similar performance whether ten thousand or ten million events are stored in the persistence engine.

 Persisting DataSources